wur-bioinformatics/introduction-to-bioinformatics/week5.md

 As a kind of ‘meta’ analysis, this has been labeled metagenomics, metatranscriptomics etc.

-The introduction of -omics technologies over the last 25 years has broadened the field of bioinformatics and made it increasingly relevant to all areas of biology.
+The introduction of omics technologies over the last 25 years has broadened the field of bioinformatics and made it increasingly relevant to all areas of biology.
 Very large measurement datasets are now routinely produced and should be cleaned and checked for quality, processed.